embeddedkafka/embedded-kafka/README.md

 * Have a look at the [example test](kafka-streams/src/test/scala/net/manub/embeddedkafka/streams/ExampleKafkaStreamsSpec.scala)
 * For most of the cases have your class extend the `EmbeddedKafkaStreams` trait.
 This offers both streams management and easy loaning of producers and consumers for asserting resulting messages in output/sink topics.
 * Use `EmbeddedKafkaStreams.runStreams` and `EmbeddedKafka.withConsumer` and `EmbeddedKafka.withProducer`.
 This allows you to create your own consumers of custom types as seen in the [example test](kafka-streams/src/test/scala/net/manub/embeddedkafka/streams/ExampleKafkaStreamsSpec.scala).

+## embedded-kafka-connect

+A library that builds on top of `embedded-kafka` to offer easy testing of [Kafka Connect](https://kafka.apache.org/documentation/#connect).

+It takes care of instantiating and starting a Kafka Connect server as well as closing it after running your test-case code.

+### How to use

+* In your `build.sbt` file add the following dependency (replace `x.x.x` with the appropriate version): `"io.github.embeddedkafka" %% "embedded-kafka-connect" % "x.x.x" % Test`
+* Have a look at the [example test](kafka-connect/src/test/scala/net/manub/embeddedkafka/connect/ExampleKafkaConnectSpec.scala)
+* For most of the cases have your class extend the `EmbeddedKafkaConnect` trait.
+* Use `EmbeddedKafkaConnect.startConnect`.
+This allows you to start a Kafka Connect server to interact with as seen in the [example test](kafka-connect/src/test/scala/net/manub/embeddedkafka/connect/ExampleKafkaConnectSpec.scala).